Frequently Asked Questions.

-If you are interested in joining our awesome seasonal family, download a seasonal site app, fill it out, and send it in.
-We'll get on our waiting list in the order that we receive your app.
+If you are interested in joining our awesome seasonal family, fill out and submit the seasonal site app.
+We'll get you on our waiting list in the order that we receive it.
 Although we don't always have a lot of vacated sites and we do have a long-ish waiting list, not everyone is ready for a seasonal site when they are called--for a billion different reasons.
 So, get your app in when you think you're moving in that direction.

 When is check-in/check-out?

 Campers & Tents